annitya/roc-completion/readme.md

 Known issues
 ------------
 If the Roc-terminal is a bit sluggish to start, it will not be properly named.
 Oh the horror!
+The webpack-settings is reported as "just another container".

 In progress
 -----------